timtitan180/Mountaineer-Web/README.md

 What I learned building this project

--Templating using view engine EJS
+  Templating using view engine EJS
--Node JS as a runtime enviorment
+Node JS as a runtime enviorment
--Express to create server and handle routes
+Express to create server and handle routes
--How to connect front end to the backend
+How to connect front end to the backend
--MongoDB
+MongoDB